mblayman/mattlayman.com/content/django-riffs/2021-09-13-15-user-session-data.md

 on the official {{< extlink "https://www.json.org/json-en.html" "JSON website" >}}
 and can be understood
 in probably 10 minutes or less.

-That stored data can be parsed based on the definition of the format to recreate the data at a different time or on a different computer.
-In general,
-you can view JSON as a tool
-to take Python dictionaries or lists and store or transmit them for use elsewhere.

 The Python standard library includes a module for working with JSON data.